 This group does not collect fees of any kind from those who want its help.
 Everybodyis welcome so long as they want to stop using narcotics.
 There also is no discrimination based onwhat they have done in the past.
 At this Texas addiction resource, the most important person atthe meeting is the newcomer.

 The group has a wide variety of materials that can not only help the members but also potential members and individuals who wish to help addicts recover.
 It is pretty easy to find a meeting in the area near you.
 Just visit this site to do your search.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 Another nonprofit group that offers support to individuals who want to be free from addiction is SMART Recovery, which stands for Self-Management and Recovery Training.
 Their approach to recuperation is encapsulated in a Four-Point program.

 Specifically, they teach their members to: